vanska/typed-string-interpolation/README.md

     - `npm run test:unit:watch`
   - Unit test for types in watch mode:
     - `npm run test:unit:types:watch`
-- Once all changes are complete create a new release with changeset.
-This creates a PR that once merged will get released.
+- Once all changes are complete create a new release with [changesets](https://github.com/changesets/changesets)
   - `npm run changeset`
-- Commit and push changes
+- Commit and push changes to fork
-- Open a pull request for the fork
+- Open a pull request against the fork